New Entity Set Up & Incorporation in Colombia

 State filing of official form and incorporation documents.

-Processing of payment of official chamber of commerce submission fee and taxes (about USD 100; excluded from price below).
+Processing of payment of official chamber of commerce submission fee and taxes.

 Request for the newly issued company certificate of status.

-Application for a tax ID (aka RUT in Colombia) at Colombia's tax authority (DIAN).
+Application for a tax ID (aka RUT in Colombia) at Colombia's tax authority (DIAN) for both the foreign legal representative (if applicable) and the new entity.

 Duration (approx.): Five to ten business days after submission at a local chamber of commerce.

-Deliverables: Certificate of status (aka as “certificado de existencia y representación legal” in Colombia), tax ID certificate (aka RUT in Colombia), bank account number.
+Deliverables: Certificate of status (aka as “certificado de existencia y representación legal” in Colombia), tax ID certificate (aka RUT in Colombia).

 50% payable upon receipt of invoice, and remaining 50% payable upon completion of activity.